 Why does diet matter after bariatric surgery?

-Because bariatric surgery limits the types of foods you can eat and the nutrients you can absorb, the quality of your diet is very important.
+Bariatric surgery also limits the types and amounts of foods and beverages you eat and drink.
+The quality of your diet is very important.
 You need to choose the right amounts and kinds of nutritious foods to stay healthy.

 It's also possible to undermine your surgery with inappropriate high-calorie food and beverage choices that can slow weight loss — or even lead to weight gain.

-It's important to work with a registered dietitian to learn how to eat in a new way to achieve and maintain weight loss and to feel your best.
+It will be important to work with your doctor and a registered dietitian to learn how to eat in a new way to achieve and maintain weight loss, to treat and limit short- and long-term nutritional complications, and to feel your best.